Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 cd OAP-TPCDS-TOOL
 sh ./scripts/spark_thrift_server_yarn_with_DCPMM.sh start
 ```
-In this script, we use `guava` as cache strategy for ColumerVecor cache. you can alter to Binary cache.
-Or you can use `vmem` as cache strategy for ColumnVector or Binary cache, then follow above corresponding instructions to config rightly.
+In this script, we use `vmem` as cache strategy for ColumnVector cache. you can alter to Binary cache.
+Or you can use other cache strategies for ColumnVector or Binary cache, then follow above corresponding instructions to config rightly.

 #### Use DRAM as Cache Media